-- Keep a watching brief on the impacts of new moorings in key risk areas. - EA There are a number of new facilities known as 'dry stack' for storing ribs on land in a multi-storey arrangement. - Isle of Wight Council Reg 62 applications re new trott moorings and pontoon moorings in Bembridge Harbour.
-Additional bird survey work and consideration of mitigation by Isle of Wight Council and NE with EA. - Lymington Harbour Commissioners Moorings being progressively removed from within SEMS as they become more exposed due to loss of salt marsh.
-Some additional moorings to compensate for loss are being provided outside the SEMS in an existing mooring area. - SCC Proposals for new moorings as part of Woolston Riverside/Vospers site regeneration.
+- Keep a watching brief on the impacts of new moorings in key risk areas. - Lymington Harbour Commissioners Moorings being progressively removed from within SEMS as they become more exposed due to loss of salt marsh.
+Some additional moorings to compensate for loss are being provided outside the SEMS in an existing mooring area. - Southampton City Council Proposals for new moorings as part of Woolston Riverside and Vospers site regeneration.